xuemeng1987/ShirokoHub/README.md

 # Hello

 - I’m Shiroko, or you can call me Miya.
-- I’m a Discord bot developer, the creator of YouYouzi (Project Zero), and just an ordinary person.
+- I’m a Discord bot developer, the creator of YuYuko (Project Zero), and just an ordinary person.
 - I enjoy games and anime.
 - I play games often, look pretty average, and occasionally act a bit quirky.